 Grinnell's operating performance over the past few years has been characterized by operating deficits on a full-accrual basis and moderate revenue diversity.
-However, it posted an operating surplus of \$8.1 million in fiscal 2016, or a positive margin of 4.9%, largely driven by the special endowment spending of \$9.3 million on top of the regular endowment spending in fiscal 2016.
-Management expects similarly positive results for fiscal 2017.
-To support the implementation of the college's strategic plan as well as the increased debt service for the additional debt, the board has approved a special endowment distribution of about \$9.3 million special endowment spending per year, on top of the regular endowment spending, for the period from fiscal 2016 through 2021.
-Despite a very high, but stable, discount rate of 61.2% in fiscal 2016, net tuition revenue increased from the previous year.
+However, it posted operating surpluses of \$8.1 million (or a margin of 4.9%) in fiscal 2016 and \$13.5 million (or a margin of 7.8%) in fiscal 2017, largely driven by the special endowment spending of \$9.3 million on top of the regular endowment spending in the last two fiscal years.
+Management expects softer but still positive results for fiscal 2018 due to increased debt service.
+To support the implementation of the college's strategic plan as well as the increased debt service for the additional debt, the board has approved a special endowment distribution of about \$9.3 million per year, on top of the regular endowment spending, for the period from fiscal 2016 through 2021--a total of \$56 million in extra endowment spending.
+Despite a very high, but somewhat decreasing, discount rate of 60% in fiscal 2017, net tuition revenue increased in aggregate and per student FTE from the previous year.
 Management's key focus is to maintain continued growth in net tuition revenue over the next few years to manage the downside risk of the college's relatively high reliance on endowment spending for operating revenue.
 Although we believe that the college has a strong financial profile, we would view stronger revenue diversity and GAAP surpluses positively.

-The college has moderate unrestricted revenue diversity, with 44.2% of revenues coming from tuition and fees, 42.4% from endowment and investment income, 9.6% from auxiliaries, 2.5% from other sources, and only 1.3% from unrestricted gifts.
+The college has moderate unrestricted revenue diversity, with 42.6% of revenues coming from tuition and fees, 44.5% from endowment and investment income, 9.3% from auxiliaries, 2.4% from other sources, and only 1.2% from unrestricted gifts.
 Relative to its 'AAA' peers, the diversity is rather limited, given that 96% of revenues are derived from student-generated or investment-related revenues.
 Although management is making efforts to improve fundraising, the mix of revenues is unlikely to change over the two-year outlook period.